ShelterPetsCNFT/ShelterPetsCNFT/README.md

 ### Hi there 👋

 Welcome to ShelterPets: <br />
-10,000 Hand drawn Dog and Cat #CNFTs launching on Cardano  <br />
+We are a animal charity driven project on Cardano!  <br />
-50% of all revenue to charity! goal of ₳ 250,000 for community chosen donations!  <br />
+50% of all revenue to charity! goal of ₳ 250,000 donated!  <br />

 Check out or "whitepaper" here!  <br />
  <br />